Practical information for applicants

 Guidelines for grant allocation

-September 20th 2018, the board agreed on the following guidelines for how funds are distributed
+November 18th 2022, the board agreed on the following guidelines for how funds are distributed

-d) Environmental certifications
+c) Environmental certifications

-e) Information and dissemination projects
+d) Information and communication projects